huggingface/distil-whisper/README.md

 ## 4. Training Code

-Training code to reproduce Distil-Whisper will be published here shortly.
-We will also release more general code to distill Whisper for multilingual speech recognition, facilitating anyone in the community to distill Whisper on their choice of language.
+Training code to reproduce Distil-Whisper can be found in the directory [training](training).
+This code has been adapted be general enough to distill Whisper for multilingual speech recognition, facilitating anyone in the community to distill Whisper on their choice of language.

 ## 5. Acknowledgements
 * OpenAI for the Whisper [model](https://huggingface.co/openai/whisper-large-v2) and [original codebase](https://github.com/openai/whisper)